Diamonds are a German's best friend this Christmas

 Interest rates in the euro zone are at an all-time low of 0.75 percent, and many economists expect the European Central Bank to cut them further in early 2013 to try to revive the bloc's ailing economy.

-While European neighbors are tightening their belts, low unemployment and rising wages are also encouraging Germans, traditionally a nation of savers, to spend their cash.
+While European neighbours are tightening their belts, low unemployment and rising wages are also encouraging Germans, traditionally a nation of savers, to spend their cash.

 Data from the Bundesbank shows the proportion of disposable income that Germans put into savings stood at 8.8 percent in the third quarter of this year, down sharply from 13.7 percent in the first quarter, and compared with 10.4 percent in 2011.